SMSF Mortgages Australia

 (Note: the property can’t be lived in or rented to members or related parties.)

 An SMSF commercial property loan allows your super fund to purchase business, retail, or industrial property — giving you the opportunity to own the premises your business operates from or to rent it out to an arm’s-length tenant.
-This strategy is one of the most effective ways to combine property ownership with superannuation growth while exploring various loan options, much like assessing different home loans for personal use.

 At SMSF Mortgages, we specialize in structuring compliant SMSF commercial loans, comparing banks and specialist non-bank lenders to identify the best product and terms for your fund.